RSE-Sheffield/pando-python/episodes/optimisation-introduction.md

 ## Ensuring Reproducible Results

 <!-- This is also good practice when optimising your code, to ensure mistakes aren't made -->
-When optimising your code, you are making speculative changes.
-It's easy to make mistakes, many of which can be subtle.
-Therefore, it's important to have a strategy in place to check that the outputs remain correct.
+When optimising existing code, you're often making speculative changes, which can lead to subtle mistakes.
+To ensure that your optimisations aren't also introducing errors, it's crucial to have a strategy for checking that the results remain correct.

-Testing is hopefully already a seamless part of your research software development process.
-Test can be used to clarify how your software should perform, ensuring that new features work as intended and protecting against unintended changes to old functionality.
+Testing should already be an integral part of your development process.
+It helps clarify expected behaviour, ensures new features are working as intended, and protects against unintended regressions in previously working functionality.
+Always verify your changes through testing to ensure that the optimisations don’t compromise the correctness of your code.

+## pytest Overview

 There are a plethora of methods for testing code.

-## pytest Overview

 Most Python developers use the testing package [pytest](https://docs.pytest.org/en/latest/), it's a great place to get started if you're new to testing code.

 Here's a quick example of how a test can be used to check your function's output against an expected value.

-Tests should be created within a project's testing directory, by creating files named with the form `test_*.py` or `*_test.py`.

-pytest looks for these files, when running the test suite.
+Tests should be created within a project's testing directory, by creating files named with the form `test_*.py` or `*_test.py`. pytest looks for file names with these patterns when running the test suite.

 Within the created test file, any functions named in the form `test*` are considered tests that will be executed by pytest.